nastaraan/test2/README.md

 * [**Quera**](https://nastaraan.github.io/test2/)

-# Class Time and Location:
+# Class Time and Location
 Sunday and Tuesday 10:30-12:30 AM and Wednesday 1:00-3:00 PM.

 The class is being held virtually.
 To access the link to the class, please refer to [**your courseware**](https://nastaraan.github.io/test2/).